-Last year our CEO, Gary Saarenvirta, contributed an article titled “Comparison of Traditional Predictive Analytics Tools Versus Artificial Intelligence-Based Solutions” to the Platt Retail Institute’s Journal of Retail Analytics, which published it in Q2 2017’s issue.
+Last year, Daisy CEO, Gary Saarenvirta, contributed an article titled “Comparison of Traditional Predictive Analytics Tools Versus Artificial Intelligence-Based Solutions” to the Platt Retail Institute’s Journal of Retail Analytics, which published it in Q2 2017’s issue.
 Contact us and we’ll send you a copy.

 NVIDIA, the fast-growing tech company that provides the hardware that enables A.I., issued a presentation titled “How AI is Accelerating the Retail Transformation”, “the volume of data emerging from point of sale, in-store engagement, mobile platforms, and social media is unlocking value from technology beyond traditional expectations.”